tomsaunders98/TwitterChexit/README.md

 [Interactive Graph](https://github.com/tomsaunders98/twittersphere)
 ----

-The interactive bubble chart is hosted on a heroku which is directly connected to a seperate repo ([twittersphere](https://github.com/tomsaunders98/twittersphere)).
+The interactive bubble chart is hosted on a Heroku which is directly connected to a seperate repo ([twittersphere](https://github.com/tomsaunders98/twittersphere)).

 ## Share Your Thoughts
 I'm on twitter at [@tomandthenews](https://twitter.com/tomandthenews).
 If you have any questions/suggestions please let me know!